Do you know a woman who is being abused? A legal rights handbook

 If the police do not release your partner from the police station, they are taken to court for a bail hearing as soon as possible.
 A judge or Justice of the Peace decides if your partner can be released until their court case is finished.
 There are usually bail conditions that must be followed.

 Important: You do not have to go to court for your partner’s bail hearing.
-You can ask to be notified as soon as there is a decision to release them, and for a copy of the bail conditions.
+You can ask to be informed as soon as there is a decision to release them, and for a copy of the bail conditions.

 There might be many court dates before your partner’s matter is resolved or goes to trial.
 You do not usually have to go to these court dates before trial.